thegworld/gtx-browser/tools/android/dependency_analysis/js/README.md

 ### Shell variables

-This setup assumes Chromium is in the `CHROMIUM_DIR` directory (e.g.
+This setup assumes GTx Browser is in the `CHROMIUM_DIR` directory (e.g.
 `~/cr/src/...`).
 Please modify the following command using the path to your chromium repo: